Why reduce emissions from shipping?

 -

 Staying informed on policy changes: Regularly updating our knowledge about changes in global regulations and related environmental policies to ensure compliance.
-We will adapt our practices accordingly and keep our customers informed in advance
+We will adapt our practices accordingly and keep our customers informed in advance.

 By adopting these strategies, Röhlig Logistics not only complies with EU regulations but also shares a strong ambition to lead in sustainability.